RobertKoval/Swift-Vapor-Leaf-Support-for-Xcode/README.md

 2. **Restart Xcode**: After running the app, fully close and restart Xcode.

 Once these steps are completed, Xcode will properly highlight `.leaf` file syntax as HTML, improving readability and coding efficiency.

+## Known issue
+1. You should restart XCode after creating a new `.leaf` file in order to have syntax highlighting.